Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 19. The snort wheeze is a great call to use on an aggressive buck.

 20. Don’t be afraid to make a move on a buck.
 Most successful hunters tweak their stand locations once they gain more insight on buck movement.
+Try to do this as early as possible during the season.

 21. If moving a tree stand is too risky, consider making a natural blind to ambush a buck.
+Some hunters move around just like they would during turkey season.
+If you want to feel more concealed, get a ground blind, but don’t move it around too much.

 22. Don’t call or grunt to a buck that is already heading your way.
 Just be still and quiet and let the deer move right in.